1960 Retro Fashion History

-At the beginning of 1960, the American woman was dressing in the manner of the 1930's.
+At the beginning of the retro 1960s, the American woman was dressing in the manner of the 1930's.
 Strict, well-tailored suits were de rigueur for day wear.
 For evening, she wore either the same strictly cut suits in de luxe fabrics or slinky, bias-cut crepes. .
 Her hair and her make-up were fairly natural.
 Hair was worn shoulder-length and casually turned under by day, often wrapped up high at night.
-Make-up was unobtrusively becoming, with more and more emphasis on eyes.
+1960s make-up was unobtrusively becoming, with more and more emphasis on eyes.

 Strict tailoring, always loved by American women, came into its own at the beginning of the year.
 No designer worth his salt could resist the temptation to pare a little off the suit, coat, or dress he was working on.
 Ben Zuckerman, always a high priest in the fashion world, turned out as handsome a crop of suits, coats, dresses, and even evening costumes as could be found on the American scene.
 All were tailored within an inch of their lives, yet displayed the inimitable softness that lesser designers envied and women coveted.
 One of his best suits, a brown-and-beige tweed, had the classic tailored elegance of a man's fine suit: narrow, flat collar, sleeves set high on the shoulder, jacket cut with very little emphasis on the body beneath it.
 The skirt was short, slim, and somehow feminine.

-Of the coats that were genuine coats, most were influenced by the trench coat and, for daytime, looked their best in fairly bold tweeds or plaids.
+Of the coats, in 1960, that were genuine coats, most were influenced by the trench coat and, for daytime, looked their best in fairly bold tweeds or plaids.
 Most coats were strictly belted in glossy leather at the waist, or at least sashed, and many were double-breasted.
 Some had no buttons at all but wrapped around the wearer, with the sash pulled tight and then knotted.

 Also from the Thirties was one of the year's most popular fashions, the slinky beaded dress cut as simply as a slip but glittering for all its worth (and its worth rose with each bead).
 Most of these appeared in white, silver, or gold and only at top-level prices, but, by fall, they had burgeoned into the sine qua non for late-day wear.